vaquarkhan/microservices-recipes-a-free-gitbook/chapters/09-testing-strategies.md

 ## Summary

 This chapter explored the significant shift from traditional sidecar-based service mesh architectures to eBPF-powered networking solutions.
 We covered the mathematical foundations of the Khan Index for evaluating architectural efficiency, detailed implementation of Cilium ClusterMesh for cell-based architectures, runtime security enforcement with Tetragon, and provided a comprehensive migration playbook from AWS VPC CNI to Cilium.
-We also explored the serverless computing spectrum, comparing AWS Lambda with container-based approaches and providing guidance on when to use each based on the Khan Pattern™ framework.
+We also explored the serverless computing spectrum, comparing AWS Lambda with container-based approaches and providing guidance on when to use each based on the Adaptive Granularity Strategy framework.
 The chapter demonstrated how eBPF technology and serverless computing enable unprecedented performance improvements while reducing operational complexity in microservices environments.

 ## What's Next?